Where do files go when downloaded?

 Click on any icon to open that file.

-Nearly all Android devices have a Downloads "app" that is, by default, located in the section as all of your other apps.
+Nearly all Android devices have a Downloads "app" that is, by default, located in the same section as all of your other apps.
 This app (which is actually a folder) contains all of your recently acquired files.
 The apps folder on most Android devices may be accessed by using one of the buttons at the bottom of the home screen.

 iPad and iPhone